 The bone screws fasten a plate to the bone.
 The effectiveness of a screw largely depends on the design of its head.
 Well-made threads are easy to insert and hold well in all conditions.
 A well-designed slot for the screwdriver’s placement ensures ease of screw insertion.
 Suitable number of screws is necessary to hold the plate.
 A minimum of 2 in each fragment are essential to prevent rotation.
-The total number of screws required for a fixation relies on the site and kind of fracture.
+The total number of screws required for plates fixation relies on the site and kind of fracture.
 The ratio of the pilot hole to screw’s depth depends on this ratio.
-Strength of the plate fixation relies on turn on the holding power of the bone screws.
-The screws should be made of strong material which may withstand heavy loads.
+Strength of the plates fixation relies on turn on the holding power of the bone screws.
+It is important to use strong material to make screws that can withstand heavy loads.
 Plates and screws should be of the same material to diminish corrosion.

-The success of bone plate fixation relies on:
+The success of bone plates fixation relies on:

 - Plate thickness, geometry, dimensions, material used

 - Screw design, number, material, and hold in the bone